Bristol, Tennessee: Newspapers

+Infrastructure

+Fire department

+The Bristol Fire Department has 82 full-time and six part-time employees.
+It responds to over 5,000 calls per year and has five stations.
+The department is accredited by the Commission on Fire Accreditation International.

 Police department

 The Bristol Police Department is the municipal law enforcement agency for the city.
-The BPD has 69 sworn officers and 25 civilian support staff.
-It also makes use of citizen volunteers as an auxiliary staff that saves the department over $100,000 annually.
+The department has 73 sworn officers and 27 civilian support staff.
+It also makes use of citizen volunteers as an auxiliary staff, which saves the department over $100,000 annually.